SuhengXu/starter-hugo-academic/content/authors/admin/_index.md

 user_groups: []
 highlight_name: true
 ---
-I am currently a graduate student working in Dmitri Basov's lab at Columbia university.
-My research in general is experimental condensed matter physics.
-I am trying to use optics and scanning probe microscopy to probe and excite material in the nanoscale
+I’m a PhD candidate in the Physics Department at Columbia University, where I pursue experimental condensed-matter research.
+My work focuses on imaging quasiparticles and collective excitations in space and time.